top of page

 3. Vaginal examinations increase the risk of infections.

-4. Measuring progress in percentages and centimetres can affect the birthing person's mindset and their ability to surrender and trust their body and the physiological process.
+4. Measuring progress in percentages and centimetres can affect the birthing person’s mindset and their ability to surrender and trust their body and the physiological process - this, in itself, can lead to longer labour and increase the risk of unnecessary interventions.

 5. There may be particular circumstances when the information gained is necessary to make a clinical assessment, or for medical professionals to provide appropriate care and support but this is not the case for all births.

-If you wish to learn more about birth physiology, and how to prepare for a calm and empowering birth experience, join one of my Complete Hypnobirthing and Antenatal Courses in Bristol and online!
+If you’d like to learn more about birth physiology and how to prepare for a calm and empowering birth experience, you’re very welcome to join one of my Hypnobirthing courses in Bristol or online.

 bottom of page